-U.S. regulatory agencies have issued guidances on use of available alternative methods that replace, reduce, or refine (enhance animal well-being and lessen or eliminate pain and distress) animal use for vaccine testing.
+U.S. regulatory agencies have issued guidance on the use of available alternative methods that replace, reduce, or refine (enhance animal well-being and lessen or eliminate pain and distress) animal use for vaccine testing.

-The U.S. Department of Agriculture (USDA) issued Veterinary Services Memorandum 800.116 (2013), which provides guidance under which manufacturers of vaccines, inactivated bacterial products, and antibody products may request an exemption to animal safety testing.
-To be considered, specific products must have a documented history of acceptable safety results and controlled manufacturing processes that ensure batch-to-batch consistency and sterility.
+The U.S. Department of Agriculture (USDA) has updated Veterinary Services Memorandum 800.116 (2017, originally issued 2013).
+This memorandum provides guidance under which manufacturers of vaccines, inactivated bacterial products, and antibody products may request an exemption to animal safety testing.
+To be considered, specific products must have a documented history of acceptable safety results.
+Controlled manufacturing processes that ensure batch-to-batch consistency and sterility are also required.

 U.S. regulations require that all veterinary vaccine batches must meet defined safety criteria prior to release.
 If vaccine potency/efficacy testing is conducted in laboratory animal models or in vitro, separate safety tests in the targeted end-use animal are typically required.
 Under certain circumstances, U.S. regulations (9 CFR 113.4) provide for exemption from testing, such as when consistency of safety is demonstrated in a sufficient number of consecutive batches.